Zenduty/docs/docs/MicrosoftTeams.md

 id: MicrosoftTeams
 title: Microsoft Teams
 ---
-Microsoft Teams is a unified communications platform that combines pesistent workplace chat , video meeting, file storage and application integration.
+Microsoft Teams is a unified communications platform that combines persistent workplace chat , video meeting, file storage and application integration.
 To intergrate Microsoft Teams with Zenduty, complete the following steps:

 ## In Microsft Teams: